theseus-rs/rsql/rsql_cli/docs/src/chapter2/bail/index.md

 ## bail

+The `.bail` command controls how rsql handles errors during command execution.
+By default, rsql continues processing after an error, which is useful for running scripts or multiple commands in a session.
+Enabling bail mode (`on`) will cause rsql to immediately exit on the first error, which is helpful for automation, CI/CD, or when you want to ensure no further actions are taken after a failure.

 ### Usage

 ```text
 .bail <on|off>
 ```

-### Description
+### When to use

-The bail command sets the behavior of the CLI when an error occurs.
-By default, the CLI will continue processing after the first error.
-If the bail command is set to `on`, the CLI will exit after the first error.
+- **Enable bail** (`on`) when running scripts where any error should halt execution.
+- **Disable bail** (`off`) for interactive sessions or when you want to review multiple errors in one run.

 ### Examples